Vehicle add-ons: yes or no?

 - question the value of the add-ons offered and consider if they are really needed;

-- remember that “extras” added to the original price of the vehicle add to the financing costs and stamp duty paid on the total cost;
+- remember that “extras” added to the original price of the vehicle add to the financing costs and transfer duty paid on the total cost;

 - shop around for the best interest rate for car loans; and